If your skin was your only clothing what would you change?

 What we do today can impact our skin so fast.
 Most of our approaches to the skin are on the external protective layer, the epidermis.
 Clearly, as a protective layer, any harsh impacts from chemicals, weather and exposures in our environment can be very impactful.
 However, by ensuring our daily inner work supports the fast regeneration of healthy and vibrant new skin we can be very impactful.

-Dehydrating the cells is one sure way to create extra wrinkles and not benefit from the plump voluminous appearance we get from collagen, one of the major proteins in the skins.
-So hydrating well whenever drinking alcohol and caffeine can help in addition to reducing the quantity of these drinks.
+This creates extra wrinkles and not benefit from the plump voluminous appearance we get from collagen, one of the major proteins in the skins.
+So hydrating well, especially whenever drinking alcohol and caffeine, can help.
+In addition to reducing your intake of these drinks.